| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 “general education” requirements (let me hasten to “confess” up

 front that I am big believer in general education myself!)
+Sometimes, it may be possible to fulfill requirements

 in creative ways—e.g., I was able to fulfill an “art/music/theater”